Sandusky County Court Records

 In-Person and Mail Requests

-Anyone may visit the clerk’s office at the relevant courthouse during business hours to inspect public court records directly.
-Sandusky County recommends that requesters submit a completed Public Record Request Form (SCPR-10) in writing to help the county identify and retrieve the records efficiently.
+You're welcome to visit the clerk's office at the relevant courthouse during business hours and inspect public court records in person.
+To speed things up, Sandusky County suggests submitting a completed Public Record Request Form (SCPR-10) in writing, which helps the county pin down and retrieve what you're looking for.

 Sandusky County Court of Common Pleas